 Banda Black Rio are often cited as key players in Brazil's 1970's soul scene but I have to confess, they leave me cold.
 Too disco for me.
-However, there's no shortage of folks who disagree with my grouchy assessment...
+However, there's no shortage of folks who disagree with my grouchy assessments...
 You might want to check them out for yourself...

 Banda Black Rio "Best Of Banda Black Rio" (Universal Sound, 1996)